 As you think about what you were spending and try to plan how much you can now spend, ask these questions:

 - Which expenses are essential to the family’s well-being?

 - Which expenses have the highest priority?
-The fact sheet Deciding Which Bills to Pay First can help you determine this.
+See Deciding Which Bills to Pay First to help you determine this.